Move better, reduce pain and train with freedom

 Workout 3 Mobility (Hips, Back & Chest Opener)

-This mobility workout provides a complete body opener targeting your hips, back, and chest through a combination of stretches and movement patterns held for 30-45 seconds each.
-You'll work on opening tight hip flexors, improving spinal rotation, and releasing chest and shoulder tension from forward posture.
-The session combines ground-based stretches with longer holds that help reset your posture and counteract the tightness that builds up from daily activities, training, or prolonged sitting.
+This mobility workout is a full-body opener that targets your hips, back, and chest through a combination of stretches and movement patterns, each held for 30-45 seconds.
+You'll work on opening tight hip flexors, improving spinal rotation, and relieving tension in the chest and shoulders that results from a hunched posture.
+The session combines ground-based stretches with longer-held exercises to reset your posture and counteract stiffness that builds up from daily activities, training, or prolonged sitting.

 Child's Pose